-Here, $check_i$ are the various integrity checks (e.g., uniqueness checks for attributes specified as Unique) and newEntry is a generic operation to insert a new entity.
+Here, $check_i$ are the various integrity checks (e.g., uniqueness checks for attributes specified as Unique) and newEntry is a generic operation (similarly to getEntry) to insert a new entity.
 If attribute A_i has a default value or null values are allowed for it, the type at_i is replaced by Maybe at_i in newEn.
+If there are relationships for this entity with a minimum greater than zero, than the keys (in general, a list of keys) must be also provided as parameters to newEn.
+The same holds for the "new" operations generated for each complex-complex relationship.
+For instance, the new operation for lectures according to the ERD in Figure 1 has the following type: